Redfire75369/drawio-export/readme.md

-# Draw.io exports via Puppeteer
+# Draw.io Exports

-Node.js module for exporting Draw.io diagrams to a range of formats using Puppeteer, designed as a drop-in replacement for the Draw.io desktop CLI.
+Node.js module for exporting Draw.io diagrams to a range of formats using Playwright, designed.

 ### Supported Formats
 - JPEG